-22 Notification of bees [s 50, s 51(a)]
+Notification of bees [s 50, s 51(a)]

-- (1) A person in charge of any bees must notify the Department of the location of those bees. - (2) Notifications under this clause must be made: - (a) by telephone, to the Exotic Plant Pest Hotline 1800 084 881, or - (b) by electronic transmission, using a form at the location www.dpi.nsw.gov.au/varroa.
+- (1) No later than 7 days after the date of this emergency order, a person in charge of bees must notify the Department of the current location of those bees, if the person in charge has not previously done so under an emergency order made under the Act for Varroa mite. - (2) Notifications under this clause must be made: - (a) by telephone, to the Exotic Plant Pest Hotline 1800 084 881, or - (b) by electronic transmission, using a form at the location www.dpi.nsw.gov.au/varroa.